Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 \subsubsection{QAH effect in V-doped TI}

 The first-principles calculations by \onlinecite{yu2010quantized} suggested that QAH insulators should occur in thin films of TIs with Cr or Fe doping, whereas the QAH state was expected to be absent for Ti or V doping because of \textit{d}-electron impurity bands at the Fermi surface. \onlinecite{chang2015high} found that among all 3\textit{d }transition metal elements \cite{chien2005growth,zhou2005thin,zhou2006thin,hor2010development}, V-doped Sb$_2$Te$_3$ exhibits the most robust ferromagnetic order.
 Following a strategy similar to that employed earlier for Cr-doped QAH samples\cite{chang2013experimental}, a high-precision QAH effect was observed in a 4 QL V-doped (Bi,Sb)$_2$Te$_3$ film [Fig. \ref{fig5:vqah}(a)]\cite{chang2015high,chang2015zero}.
-The QAH effect in V-doped TI system was later replicated by other research groups \cite{grauer2015coincidence,grauer2017scaling,ou2018enhancing,lippertz2021current}.
-The two main advantages of V-doped Sb$_2$Te$_3$ are: (\textit{i}) higher Curie temperature \textit{T}$_C$ - almost double that of Cr-doped Sb$_2$Te$_3$ at the same doping level $x$; and (\textit{ii}) larger coercive field $H_c$ - about an order larger than that of the Cr-doped Sb$_2$Te$_3$ with the same doping level at a fixed temperature \cite{chang2015high}.
+The QAH effect in V-doped TI system was later replicated by other research groups \cite{grauer2015coincidence,grauer2017scaling,ou2018enhancing,lippertz2022current}.